 But that’s really just the technical side of the question.
 The other questions are about content and the relationship with my audience.

 From an audience relationship point of view, would my audience prefer the newsletter form over the blog form?
 I note that, to date, for this site, blog subscriptions outnumber newsletter signups by a ratio of 5 to 1.
 But I am not sure how much to read into that, because my audience at the moment consists (I presume) of people who know me personally, people who knew and followed me on social media in my content strategy days, and people who stumbled onto this blog through search or social media.
-Until my first novel comes out in November, it isn’t readers of my novels.
+Until my first novel comes out, it isn’t readers of my novels.
 But they, presumably, are the audience that I should be cultivating for a newsletter, especially if my goal is to accumulate 1000 true fans.
 The current preference for blog subscriptions over newsletter signups, therefore, may not mean anything at all.

 From a content point of view, would I be (should I be) publishing different stuff if I was thinking in terms of newsletter rather than blog?
 The first question I ask myself is, even if it should be different, what else do I have to talk about?
 Some author’s newsletters seems to treat their readers like a member of the family and fill the space with holiday snaps and tales of the exploits of their children and grandchildren.
 I’m not going to do that.
 I am an introverted Englishman.
 We don’t do that.
 No, whether it is blogging or a newsletter, it is mostly going to be about reading and writing and a little bit about travel.